 Time is our most precious commodity.
-For so many things in life, we can change the circumstances and regain what we have lost.
-Yet, with time, once it is spent, it is gone forever.
-When transitioning into the married life, you will now have new unique demands on your time.
+We can change the circumstances and regain what we have lost for so many things in life.
+Yet, time, once spent, is gone forever.
+When transitioning into married life, you will now have new unique demands on your time.

-When I was dating my wife and we were living several hundred miles away.
-We would have time each evening, about an hour, set aside to talk on the phone.
-It would typically happen during my evening commute, so there wasn’t really any time “lost.”
+When I was dating my wife, we lived several hundred miles apart.
+Each evening, we'd set aside about an hour to talk on the phone.
+Typically, I'd call her on my evening commute.
 When we got married, I realized that I would need to carve about that same amount of time daily, if not more, to spend physically together.

 As men, we have many demands on our time.
-Our relationships, our families, and our work.
-We oftentimes are forced to make a decision about what activities get cut and which stay in.
+Our relationships, our families, and our work all need our attention.
+As a result, we often must decide what activities get cut.
 Of course, we could always change the rules by going to bed later or waking up earlier.
 Yet, it seems that the first two activities to get cut are prayer and exercise.

-As married men, we are the head of our “Domestic Church."
-It is our primary responsibility to care for those entrusted to us.
-It is a job too big for us to carry by ourselves.
-We are foolish if we do not keep the lines of communication wide open with our Creator.
-An investment of time into prayer can pay off dividends.
-We turn away from ourselves and our own needs and are more in tune with the Divine.
+Men are the head of their "Domestic Church."
+It's our primary responsibility to care for those entrusted to us.
+It's a job too big to carry by ourselves.
+We're foolish if we do not keep the lines of communication wide open with our Creator.
+An investment of time into prayer pays dividends.
+In prayer, we turn away from ourselves and our own needs and are more in tune with the Divine.

-It takes a lot of energy to do all of the things that we have to do today.
-We need to leverage our bodies to be excellent partners in our great mission.
-If your body is tired, then you won't have the strength to carry on, even if your mind is strong.
-Exercise can tap into that pool of energy that lurks right below the surface.
-Ask anyone who lived a sedentary life and then began an exercise program.
+It takes a lot of energy to do all of the things we have to do today.
+So we need to leverage our bodies to be excellent partners in our great mission.
+If your body is tired, you won't have the strength to get it all done.
+Exercise can tap into a pool of energy that our bodies hold in reserve.

-First, determine what your prayer regimen will be.
-Will you pray a structured prayer like the Liturgy of the Hours (Divine Office)?
-You could pray the full Office (5 times daily) or just a few, such as Morning and Evening Prayer.
-Will your prayer just be time set aside for a variety of prayer?
+First, set your prayer regimen.
+Will you pray a structured prayer like the Liturgy of the Hours?
+You could pray all five Hours or just a few, such as Morning and Evening Prayer.
+Will your prayer be time set aside for a variety of prayers?
 No matter what you decide, make a decision and stick to it.
-Second, determine what exercise you will engage in.
-You don’t have to go out and buy a gym membership, but make sure there is a mix of activity so that you don’t get bored.
-Boredom in either of these activities will be the main threat you have to deal with, after laziness.

-It is time for us to be men again.
-It is time for us to give ourselves the tools and advantages that we need in order to live as Catholic Men should.
+It's time to be men again.
+It's time to give ourselves the tools and advantages we need to live as Catholic men should.